R12A7S6/PCShowRoom/README.md

 - Ryzen 7 5800X3D, within 2 years.
 Otherwise, fresh build.
 - RTX 4080 Ti or better.
 - A higher wattage Power Supply, as needed.
-- HDD to SSD, when financially feasible.
+- HDD to SSD, during sales and when financially feasible.

 ---